Anvers station

-Anvers (/fr/) is a station on Line 2 of the Paris Métro.
+Anvers (/fr/) is a station on Line 2 of the Paris Metro.
 It is located in Montmartre, on the border of the 9th and the 18th arrondissements.

 Location

 The station is located under Boulevard Marguerite-de-Rochechouart, at Place d'Anvers.
-Oriented approximately along an east–west axis, it is located between Pigalle and Barbès - Rochechouart metro stations.
+Oriented approximately along an east–west axis, it is located between Pigalle and Barbès–Rochechouart metro stations.
 In the direction of Nation, it is the last underground station preceding the above ground section of the line.